BitPangea/bitpangea/thefoundation/README.md

 **The Codex**

-The Codex preserves structured inquiry, recognized knowledge, and the conceptual architecture through which the World becomes precise.
+The Codex preserves structured constitutional inquiry, recognized concepts, and the architecture that requires canonical precision and stability.

+The Codex does not exist to constitutionalize every design choice through which the World is expressed.

 ### Volume IV · Language